home-assistant/home-assistant.io/source/more-info/unsupported/network_manager.markdown

 When it is installed, you need to make sure it manages at least one interface [see the documentation for the network manager](https://wiki.debian.org/NetworkManager).

-Here are some example files that can be used to make network manager control all physical interfaces.
+Here are some example files that can be used to make the Network Manager control all physical interfaces.

 `/etc/NetworkManager/NetworkManager.conf`: